ironhack-labs/lab-react-ironnutrition/README.md

 <Input value={} type="text" onChange={} />
 ```

-The component should be rendered in the `App.js`.
+The component should be rendered in the `App.jsx`.

 The food should be added to the list when the user clicks submit.